Deerfield Residence

-The Deerfield Residence (formerly the Chief Secretary's Lodge) is the official residence of the United States Ambassador to Ireland in the Phoenix Park in Dublin.
+The Deerfield Residence (formerly the Chief Secretary's Lodge) is the official residence of the United States Ambassador to Ireland in Phoenix Park, Dublin.

 The premises has been the Ambassador's Official Residence since 1927, and was previously the Embassy of the United States of America in Ireland.
 It is a large 18th-century building, sitting on 62 acres (250,000 m^{2}) of private grounds in the centre of Phoenix Park.
 It sits across from Áras an Uachtaráin, the official residence of the President of Ireland.

 Edward Sharp Walsh has been the U.S. ambassador to Ireland since 2025.